bobbyiliev/introduction-to-sql/ebook/en/content/011-join.md

 ## Conclusion

 Joins are fundamental to using SQL with data.
-The whole concept of joins might be very confusing in the beginning but would make a lot of sense once you get used to it.
+The whole concept of joins might be very confusing initially but would make a lot of sense once you get used to it.

-The best way to wrap your head around it is to write some queries and play around with each type of `JOIN` and see how the result set changes.
+The best way to wrap your head around it is to write some queries, play around with each type of `JOIN`, and see how the result set changes.

 For more information, you could take a look at the official documentation [here](https://dev.mysql.com/doc/refman/8.0/en/join.html).